fab9/fab9.github.io/_posts/2016-06-08-notes-chrome-dev-tools.md

 author: "Fabi"
 ---

 Chrome's DevTools are awesome, I use certain features everyday but others are a mystery to me.
-It's time to learn new tricks, and what better way than watching  'Frontend Masters' (looove them), '[Mastering Chrome DevTools](http://livestream.com/accounts/4894689/events/5453917)' workshop.
+It's time to learn new tricks, and what better way than watching  Frontend Masters' (looove them) '[Mastering Chrome DevTools](http://livestream.com/accounts/4894689/events/5453917)' workshop.

-The instructor, [Jon Kuperman](https://github.com/jkup) divided  his material into 3 parts: Editing, Debugging and Profiling, which span 6 videos total.
+ [Jon Kuperman](https://github.com/jkup) (instructor) divided  his material into 3 parts: Editing, Debugging and Profiling - spanning 6 videos total.

 Here's my notes from video #1: